joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 toc: true # outline page on the right hand side
 ---

+Where to draw the line?
 I was talking to a recruiter about my resume the other day.
 One of the suggestions he made was to combine my TA experience (9 months) and my research experience (3 months) and just say I did research the whole time.

 Part of me was for it.
 If I can do the job I get hired for, why does it matter?